jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 have plenty of prospects than for those at the bottom of the dating pool.
 It is assumed by the winners of the sexual revolution that the riches are available to everyone;
-all, except perhaps a handful of unattractive people, who merely need to adjust their sights downward and start making others of the less attractive persuasion hapy.
+all, except perhaps a handful of unattractive people, who merely need to adjust their sights downward and start making others of the less attractive persuasion happy.

 This is not the way that numbers break out, and this may speak to the fact why there was so much family involvement in "the bad old days"